maths/moodle-qtype_stack/doc/en/Authoring/Matching.md

 By default, answer lists in groupings and grid layouts will get default headers indexed by positive whole numbers.
 The available list will get a default header of "Drag from here:".
 These will become row indexes in **Row grouping** layout, or when the user presses the re-orient button.

-Headers can be changed by passing a JSON containing the headers as follows:
+Answer list headers can be changed by assigning the key `"headers"` key an an array of strings containing the new headers.
+The single header for the available list can be changed by assigning the `"available_header"` key to a string.
 ```
 [[parsons columns="2"]]
 {